google/zetasql/docs/protocol-buffers.md

   Test;
 ```

-### Correlated `CROSS JOIN` and repeated extensions
+### Unnesting repeated fields and extensions

-Correlated `CROSS JOIN` is used to "flatten" repeated fields.
-That is, the
+<a id="unnest_repeated_fields"></a>

-values of the protocol buffer are duplicated once per entry in the repeated
+You can use a [correlated join][correlated-join] to [unnest][unnest-operator]
-field.
-In practice, this means that the repeated field is `UNNEST`ed.
-For
+standard repeated fields or repeated extension fields and return a table with
-standard repeated fields, this unnesting happens implicitly.
-For repeated
+one row for each instance of the field.
+A standard repeated field does not
-extensions the `UNNEST` must be specified explicitly.
+require an explicit `UNNEST`, but a repeated extension field does.

 Consider the following protocol buffer: